craftyguru/journowl/replit.md

-# MoodJournal Application
+# JournOwl Application

 ## Overview

-This is a comprehensive, multi-dashboard journaling application that provides personalized experiences for different user types.
+JournOwl is a comprehensive, multi-dashboard journaling application that combines the wisdom of an owl with AI-powered insights to provide personalized experiences for different user types.
 Features include animated backgrounds, AI-powered insights, comprehensive analytics, role-based dashboards, and an inviting user interface designed to encourage daily journaling habits.

 ## User Preferences